piotrmp/mwls1/README.md

 ## Citation

-Przybyła, P. and Shardlow, M., 2020, December.
+Przybyła, P. and Shardlow, M., 2020.
 Multi-Word Lexical Simplification.
-In Proceedings of the 28th International Conference on Computational Linguistics.
+In Proceedings of the 28th International Conference on Computational Linguistics (COLING 2020).

     @inproceedings{plainifier,